All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Adding Resistance Training

-Walking alone does not fully protect against muscle loss on GLP-1 medication.
+Walking alone doesn't fully protect against muscle loss on GLP-1 medication.
 Add two to three short resistance sessions per week.
-These do not need to be intense or long.
+These don't need to be intense or long.
 A 20-minute circuit of bodyweight exercises will make a meaningful difference.

 Twice-Weekly Mini Strength Circuit (Do This After a Walk or on Separate Days)